 Create a guide: If you don’t have time or resources to sit down and train everyone, you could create a guide that employees can follow and train themselves.
 A good HR solution should come with a host of online resources to help you with this.

 Implementing HR tech does not stop after everyone is fully trained and using the system.
 It’s very easy for employees to slip back into their previous routine and stop using the new system.

 If there is a new feature being added to the platform or you are buying an additional module, then you need to go back to stage 1.
-Communicate with employees about the new feature, when it will be introduced and the benefits to them.
+Communicate with employees about the new feature, when it will be introduced, and the benefits to them.
 Then once it has been introduced, you can start the onboarding process again.

 Business and technology working together

 Technology and business evolution go hand in hand.
-As a business evolves, they will need new technology to help them automate the process and run the business.
+As a business evolves, it will need new technology to help them automate the process and run the business.
 If you don’t invest in new technologies, your business could stand still as innovation is key to business growth.

 If you are looking at new HR technology that can benefit your business, why not take a demo of our absence management platform that can help you manage holidays and sickness easily.